omarryhan/trendzz/README.md

 I think browsers should always show `100vh` regardless whether the user has started scrolling down or not.
 Firefox doesn't seem to have this issue.
 Chrome and Chromium based browsers do.
 Yay Firefox.

-Some browser disallows access to indexed db in Incognito
+Some browsers disallow access to indexed db in Incognito.
+I tried to make sure that all the indexed db ops are fail safe, so that your app app never fails if it can't mark a repo as read.

 ## Thanks